Acne Scar Treatment

 Less-Invasive Alternatives for Acne Scar Treatment

-In lighter cases where scarring is not as severe, doctors often combine two or more non-invasive treatments together to achieve the ideal results for the patient.
+In lighter cases where scarring is not as severe, doctors often combine two or more non-invasive treatments to achieve the ideal results for the patient.
 These non-invasive procedures that a dermatologist may use to treat depressed acne scars may include:

 Skin Tightening- Dermatologists may use a technology known as radiofrequency to tighten the skin and make depressed acne scars less noticeable.
 Radiofrequency requires repeat appointments and some at-home care.
 After a radiofrequency treatment, patients may feel a burning sensation for a short time, and their skin often has a pinkish color for two to three days afterward.
 Skin tightening is good for treating depressed acne scars.
 Sometimes, skin tightening may also effectively treat deep icepick and boxcar scars.